About Corran Shrimpton

 Bio

-Shrimpton is from Syracuse, NY and received her BFA with a minor in Philosophy from Alfred University.
-She has worked as a teacher and Artist in Residence at the Armory Art Center in West Palm Beach, FL and the Lillstreet Art Center in Chicago, IL.
-She is the recipient of the Lisa Elwell Ceramic Artist Endowed Encouragement Award and is currently an MFA candidate and Welch Fellow at Georgia State University, Ernest G. Welch School of Art and Design.
+Corran Shrimpton is from Syracuse, NY and received her MFA from Georgia State University and her BFA from Alfred University.
+She has worked at a number of ceramic studios including The Saratoga Clay Arts Center in upstate NY, the Armory Art Center in West Palm Beach, FL and the Lillstreet Art Center in Chicago, IL.
+Her work has been exhibited across the United States and is in the permanent collection of The Newcomb Museum of Art.
+She is the recipient of the Mass Cultural Council Grant for Creative Individuals, the Lisa Elwell Ceramic Artist Endowed Encouragement Award, ArtFields Merit Award, the Hambidge Residency and the Welch Fellowship at GSU.
+She is currently an instructor and Artist-In-Residence at Mudflat Studio in Somerville, MA.